Recipes » Dinner » BEST No-Boil Sausage Lasagna

 More Cheesy Pasta Recipes on Tastefully Grace!

-Best Sausage Lasagna
+Easy Sausage Lasagna Recipe

 We’ve got lasagna down to a science!
 There’s only one way to make lasagna and it’s with Italian sausage.
+This recipe is so easy!

-Prep Time: 1 hour
+Prep: 1 hour

-Cook Time: 1 hour 25 minutes
+Cook: 1 hour 25 minutes

-Total Time: 2 hours 25 minutes
+Total: 2 hours 25 minutes

 Servings: 6 large slices